transparency-dev/armored-witness/README.md

 We don't want to ask anyone to be a full-time system administrator for these devices, they should be as "plug-in and go" as possible.
 * **Bootstrap a diverse witnessing ecosystem** \
 Encourage others to participate, learn with us, and potentially even go on to develop their own witness protocols and networks, ideally in such a way that interoperability remains possible and enables greater diversification of reputational trust.
+* **Show how to apply firmware transparency** \
+All of the firmware running on the device is logged in publicly auditable transparency logs; all tooling (including the [provisioning](cmd/provision), on-device self-update, [build-reproducibility verifier](cmd/verify_build/), and the end-user [device integrity checking tool](cmd/verify)) integrate with the transparency log to ensure everything is discoverable and auditable.
+See the [Transparency](#transparency) section below.

 ## Device